kfwebmaster/webshop_report/README.md

-# webshop report generating script

-## usage
+## description

-this script generates a sales report from the webshop for a specified month.
+this script generates a sales report for a specified month from a woocommerce webshop.

-the report is saved in .xlsx format
+the report is saved in .xlsx format.

-### prerequisites
+## requirements

 - perl
 - cpan modules: